 If your clients and their employees already have a Relevant Life Plan with us, this could make it easier when it comes to underwriting them for business protection.

-Your clients might think all protection plans are the same.
-Good advice is about knowing what sets them apart.
-Our Helping Hand service can support a client's business in a number of ways, and they won’t need to pay anything extra to use it.
+Our Helping Hand service can support a client's business in a number of ways.
 That means if a client loses a key person through death or illness, they'll have access to a careers specialist who’ll be able to help with sourcing a temporary replacement within 48 hours or a full-time replacement if it’s needed.
 Legal help is also available including advice on all aspects of employment law.

 This service could really make a difference to your clients during difficult times and show them the value of your advice.

-Find out more about our Helping Hand service.
+Find out more about our Helping Hand for business service.
+Alternatively, listen to our short podcast.

-Helping Hand is a package of support services, provided by third parties that aren’t regulated by the Financial Conduct Authority.
-These services aren’t part of our terms and conditions, so can be amended or withdrawn at any time.
+Helping Hand is a package of support services and each service is provided by third parties that aren’t regulated by either the Financial Conduct Authority or the Prudential Regulation Authority.
+These services aren’t part of our terms and conditions and don’t form part of your insurance contract with us, so can be amended or withdrawn at any time.
+This means that you or your family’s access to these services could be amended or withdrawn by us in the future.